gfonsecabr/shadoks-PACE2025/exact-src/README.md

 ./exact inputfile outputfile
 ```

-Make sure the anytime solver file called 'anytime' is in the same directory.
-If for some reason you need to change the anytime solver directory or name, simply change the following line of main.cpp:
+Make sure the anytime solver file called ``anytime`` is in the same directory.
+If for some reason you need to change the anytime solver directory or name, simply change the following line of ``main.cpp``:

 ```c
 const std::string ANYTIME = "./anytime";